5310/5311 Program Managers

-The MTAP Steering Committee hosts a forum every other month for these program managers to exchange information and ideas on topics affecting their day-to-day challenges with implementing the Section 5310 and 5311 programs.
+The MTAP Steering Committee hosts a forum approximately once a quarter for these program managers to exchange information and ideas on topics affecting their day-to-day challenges with implementing the Section 5310 and 5311 programs.

 On this web page, the MTAP will provide access to the information and materials used during these forums Feel free to contact Richard Price, Program Specialist, MTAP or by phone at (202) 624-5813 with any questions about the information and materials on this web page.

 Topic: 3rd Party Contracting – Making it Work

 - What is your state’s primary project type for the 5310 program?